MaksimZinovev/peter-pal/prompts/001_common/process_prompt_template.md

 Expected output of the assistant (variables in double brackets were replaced with the content):

 """
-You are working on a Chrome browser extension called "Quick Fields" and you need to write code for the entire app based on the tasks that the tech lead gives you.
-So that you understand better what you're working on, you're given other specs for "Quick Fields" as well.
+You are working on a Chrome browser extension called "Peter Pal" and you need to write code for the entire app based on the tasks that the tech lead gives you.
+So that you understand better what you're working on, you're given other specs for "Peter Pal" as well.

 Remember, I created an empty folder where I will start writing files that you tell me and that are needed for this app.